Car Hacking- The New Frontier In Cybersecurity

 • Real Fact: Attackers can physically connect to the vehicle’s onboard diagnostics (OBD-II) port or USB interfaces to upload malicious code or extract sensitive data.
 This could lead to unauthorized access to the vehicle’s internal networks, compromising its security and safety mechanisms.

-Common Attack Vectors in Car Hacking
+Common Attack Vectors In Car Hacking

 In car hacking, attackers can exploit various vulnerabilities in-vehicle systems to gain unauthorized access, manipulate functionality, or cause disruptions.
 Here are some common types of attacks possible in car hacking: